 First things first: Fred Gwynne, playing Jud Crandall, puts on one of the finest horror performances I’ve ever seen.
 He is brilliant through every scene, and helps legitimize the film.
 Without him, this might be just another Stephen King adaptation.
 With him, it’s one of my favorites.

 Pet Sematary is the film adaptation of the Stephen King novel of the same name.
 It follows a young family who moves from the city to the sticks.
-The house they move into is right on a major semi-truck route, and has been known for causing a lot of deaths, specifically to animals.
+The house they move into is right on a major semi-truck route, and has been known for causing a lot of deaths, specifically for animals.
 Because of this, there is a pet cemetery, or “pet sematary”, as it is erroneously spelled in the film, behind the family’s house.
 After the family cat is killed, though, the patriarch learns that a little ways behind the cemetery lies an old Indian burial ground that is said to bring the dead back to life.
-When it works of the cat, though with evil results, he is delirious enough to try it on another victim of the freeway: his son.
+When it works on the cat, though with evil results, the father is delirious enough to try it on another victim of the freeway: his son.